our covid-19 needs:

-In response to recommendations by Governor Kate Brown and the CDC, we have adjusted our programs over the next few weeks to support the wellbeing of the whole p:ear community.
-Until further notice, p:ear will be providing “out the door” sack lunches, essential resources, and services Monday through Friday from 9:00am – 1:00pm at our 338 NW 6th St location.
+In response to recommendations by Governor Kate Brown and the CDC, we have adjusted our programs over the next few weeks to support the wellbeing of the whole p:ear community. p:ear is currently providing mentorship, programming, to-go meals, and essential supplies to youth on Tuesdays and Thursdays from 10:00am - 1:15pm.

 The p:ear community is strong because of you – your support and compassion make incredible things happen here every day.
 We do not make the decision to close or suspend programs easily.
 You can help us remain a place of belonging and acceptance for youth experiencing homelessness in many ways…

 creative ways to get involved from home:

 Donations of fresh produce, masks for youth, baked goods, and other needed items can be dropped off between 9:00am – 1:00pm Monday through Friday at 338 NW 6th Ave.

 Spring is here, which means it’s the perfect time to plant fruits and vegetables!
 Whether in your backyard, in pots on a windowsill, or in your local community garden, planting for p:ear now means our youth will have fresh produce in their meals this summer and fall thanks to you!

 Everyone loves freshly baked goods, including the hundreds of young people who depend on p:ear for sack lunch meals each week.
 Bored at home? #BakeforGood and donate cookies, cupcakes, or other treats in bulk to brighten up a young person’s day!